Why a post about website speed?

 As you can tell from this post, I’m not an expert at the technical aspects of websites.
 And I don’t personally design therapist websites…I’m just not that artistic!
 However, I often catch those technical things that impact SEO that a private practice owner may never notice themselves.
 Thus, I’ve learned how to reach out to your website designer or how to give you as the private practice owner the information you need to explain the issue to your website developer.

-But mostly, I stay in my wheelhouse as a SEO Consultant for therapists & mental health providers.
-And that’s being really good at basic on page SEO.
-I’m proud of the results I’ve gotten for my private practice owners around the country.
-In fact, in a consultation call I’m happy to share some of those results with you.
+But mostly, I stay in my wheelhouse as an SEO Consultant for therapists & mental health providers.
+And that’s being really good at basic on-page SEO.
+I’m proud of the results I’ve gotten for private practice owners around the country.
+In fact, during a consultation call I’m happy to share some of those results with you.
 If you’re interested in ranking better on Google and getting in front of more of your ideal counseling clients, I can help.
 I offer SEO training for therapists where we meet over Zoom and I walk you step by step through how to improve your own site.
 We also offer really effective “Done for You” monthly SEO packages.
 These aren’t like other SEO packages out there.
 We don’t just do a little keyword research, add a couple links and call it a day.
 No, we go in and do in depth work editing text on your website, adding photos, add a call to action and write a compelling meta description that will help convince people to click on your site when you do start showing up in search results.